-Muted tones tend to work best on homes with a lot of complexity.
-AKA custom designed and built.
-These are generally higher end, larger luxury homes.
-A muted color is considered a neutral because there’s very little pigment in the final color.
+Muted siding tones tend to work best on homes with a lot of complexity.
+AKA custom designed and built luxury homes.
+A muted color is considered a neutral because there’s very little pigment added to the base color.
 They’re also on the lighter side and tend to be a bit grayish.
 Muted colors tend to fall back allowing other features to come forward.
-Like architectural details, accents, designs, landscaping and the beauty of the homes design.
+Like architectural details, accents, landscaping and the overall beauty of the homes design.

-If you have a very simple home without lots of additional elements worth highlighting then a bolder color will work better.
+If you have a very simple home without any additional elements worth highlighting then a bolder color will work better.
 You’ll want to make the house color the star of the show rather than let it sit in the background.